 in 2009 we acquired Heritage Media Ltd, a producer of historic radio dramas, which was re-launched in 2010 with products both in digital and CD format; vintage plays which are finding a very enthusiastic new audience and also being re-licensed to the BBC and broadcasters in several countries.

-So back to the USA - in 2011 we acquired a derelict special school/infirmary building which we are converting into a Music and Arts Center, here in Brandon, Vermont.
-Our main offices are now located there and renovation work will continue for some time - the building also hosts events, exhibits and concerts of all kinds - see the Compass Music and Arts Center website, and please - become a Friend of Compass by joining our non-profit supporting foundation - several membership levels are available and you can help to promote art of all kinds and educational programs.
-In 2013 we teamed up with Otter Creek Media to launch a new classical internet radio station - NewEnglandClassical.com - please log in, listen and join!
+So back to the USA - in 2011 we acquired a derelict special school/infirmary building which we converted into a Music and Arts Center, here in Brandon, Vermont.
+Our main offices are now located there; renovation and development work will continue for some time - the building also hosts events, exhibits, resident artists, cafe and shops, and concerts of all kinds - see the Compass Music and Arts Center website, and please - become a Friend of Compass by joining our non-profit supporting foundation - several membership levels are available and you can help to promote art of all kinds and educational programs.

 Divine Art is a member of British Phonographic Industry (BPI), Phonographic Performance Ltd (PPL) and the International Federation of the Phonograph Industry (IFPI).